How Much Does Granite Weigh Per Square Foot?

 How Does Granite Type Affect Its Weight Per Square Foot?

-• Mineral Composition: The specific minerals in a granite type can influence its overall density, with denser granites weighing more per square foot.
+• Mineral Composition: The specific minerals present in a granite type can influence its overall density, with denser granites weighing more per square foot.

 Why Does the Weight of Granite Matter in Construction and Design?